johnrearden/clarity/planning-resources/Plan-and-Kanban.md

 [Card Deck: Emotion Information]

-[Accordion: Coping Strategies] - After more detailed wireframing this became a carousel
+[Accordion: Coping Strategies] - After more detailed wireframing this became a carousel -- then it became the image track

 [Tabs: Mindfulness Center]

-[Responsive Table: External Resources]  - Could use table or accordion for this now
+[Responsive Table: External Resources]  - Could use table or accordion for this now (Used accordion)

 [Button to trigger Modal Contact Form]